Foods That Are Bad for Your Heart

 More than half of bacon’s calories come from saturated fat, which can raise your low-density lipoprotein (LDL), or bad cholesterol, and boost your chance of a heart attack or stroke.

 It’s often full of salt, which bumps up your blood pressure and makes your heart work harder.
-High amounts of sodium (the main part of salt) can lead to stroke, heart disease, and heart failure.
+High amounts can lead to stroke, heart disease, and heart failure.

 Bacon’s added preservatives are linked to these issues as well.